Narco-submarine: Types

-Costing up to two million dollars each to construct, submarines can move enough cocaine in a single trip to generate more than US$100 million in illicit proceeds for the traffickers.
+Crewed

 Semi-submersible

-Colombia's Pacific coastline is filled with thick jungles and waterways, which can be used as clandestine shipyards.
-A Colombian Navy Commander stated that it is most striking to notice the logistical capacity required of these criminals in order to take all the material into the heart of the jungle, including heavy equipment such as propulsion gear and generators.
-Sometimes they are put together in pieces and then reassembled in other locations under the jungle canopy, in camps outfitted with sleeping quarters for workers.
+Colombia's Pacific coastline possesses thick jungles and waterways, which can be used as clandestine shipyards.
+A Colombian Navy commander stated that it is most striking to notice the logistical capacity required in order to transport all the required materials into the jungle, including heavy equipment such as propulsion gear and generators.
+Some vessels are built in pieces and then reassembled in other locations under the jungle canopy, in camps outfitted with sleeping quarters for workers.
 The narco-submarines can cost about $2 million USD and take upward of a year to build.
 Despite the costs, some of the craft are intended for one-time use, being abandoned at sea after a successful delivery, given that their cargoes carry a street value of up to $400 million.
 On other seized craft however, officials found zinc bars used as sacrificial anodes, reducing corrosion on metal parts exposed to seawater.
-As corrosion would not be a concern on a single trip but is a factor influencing long-term durability, this is a clear indication that multiple use was intended.
-This, in turn, opens up the question of any illicit return cargo, like weapons, that they might carry back to Colombia.
+As corrosion would not be a concern on a single trip, but would affect long-term durability, this is an indication that the vessel was intended to be used for multiple voyages.

-The design and manufacturing techniques employed in their construction have improved over time: the boats have become faster, more seaworthy, and of higher capacity than earlier models.
+The design and manufacturing techniques employed in their construction have improved over time: the boats have become faster, more seaworthy, and of higher cargo capacity.
 An 18 m long narco-submarine can reach speeds of 18 km/h and carry up to 10 tons of cocaine.
-They are typically made of fiberglass, powered by a 225–260 kW diesel engine and manned by a crew of four.
+They are typically made of fiberglass, powered by a 225–260 kW diesel engine and crewed by a complement of four.
 They have enough cargo space to carry two to ten tons of cocaine, carry large fuel tanks which give them a range of 3200 km, and are equipped with satellite navigation systems and long-range HF-SSB radio communications capabilities.
 There is no head (toilet), and accommodation is cramped.

-Because much of its structure is fiberglass and it travels barely under the surface, the vessel is nearly impossible to detect via sonar or radar, and very difficult to spot visually.
-The newer models pipe their exhaust along the bottom of the hull to cool it before venting it, making the boat even less susceptible to infrared detection.
-They are most easily spotted visually from the air, though even that is difficult as they are camouflaged with blue paint and produce almost no wake.
+As much of its structure is fiberglass and it travels just under the surface, the vessel is nearly impossible to detect via sonar or radar, and very difficult to spot visually.
+The newer models pipe their exhaust along the bottom of the hull to cool it before being exhausted, making the boat even less susceptible to infrared detection.
+They are most easily spotted from the air, though even that is difficult as they are camouflaged with blue paint and produce almost no wake.
 They have ballast tanks to alter the vessel's buoyancy so that they ride low in the water.

 Typical characteristics

-These are the typical characteristics as stated by the U.S. Joint Interagency Task Force South:
+These are the typical characteristics for semi-submersibles as stated by the U.S. Joint Interagency Task Force South: